A Toho

 back in 1976; however, delays kept pushing it back tell

-poster already created.
+posters were already created as well.
 Although some reports point

 that the film might have still been in production as